saxxie-dev/pulley-ipstore/README.md

 Anyway - approach I'm taking is exactly the same as it would be for a much smaller one, just with a different language and more junk around it
 * Store number of hits in a hash table (this can theoretically be split up into many components as we grow but ergonomics is much better when it's all unified)
-* Keep list of top 100 ips and pointers to their frequencies
+* Keep list of top 100 ips and cache their frequencies
 * Whenever we handle a request from an already existing IP address, see if it's in the top 100.
-  * If so, update it and re-sort list of top 100 ips.
+  * If so, update it and partially re-sort by swapping with the first smaller element
   * If not, see if it's bigger than 100th biggest frequency.
-If so, swap them and re-sort the entire list of ips according to their frequencies.
-Insertion sort is optimal here and in the previous substep, not that it really matters.

-## How to run
+If so, swap them, then go to previous step
+  * This is fragile - but will keep the list permanently sorted using only O(1) swapping operations.
+Iterating through the array (of length 100) may sound bad, but is faster than trying to hash it once

+Long story short, this gives O(1) performance for inserting and (more trivially) extracting the top 100 ips.
+In practice, on my machine, inserts take ~330ns while reading takes ~100ns (It seems like this should be faster, since it's literally just passing a reference, not sure what's going on).

+Since both are well under 1 millisecond, I'm calling it pretty OK.

+If nothing else this has been very educational; I've been messing around with Rust for a while but didn't really understand lifetimes and ownership until trying to do some very illegal type manipulations for this project :D